New to the Area?

 Parking

-General parking is available on Main Street.
+General parking is available on Main Street (free on Sundays / after 6:00pm all other days).
 The church is handicapped accessible from our parking lot off of Highland Street, immediately behind the Post Office.